 which are intended to act like NewPort and Send.
-That is, the function MyNewPort takes an undetermined store variable, and returns a PortAsCell, which is a Cell that we want to act like a Port.
+That is, the function MyNewPort takes an undetermined store variable, and returns a <PortAsCell>, which is a Cell that we want to act like a Port.
 The procedure MySend takes such a PortAsCell and a Value and adds the Value to the corresponding stream.
-In other words, the idea behind the ADT PortAsCell is that it should act like the built-in Port ADT of Oz, but be represented using Cells.
+In other words, the idea behind the ADT <PortAsCell> is that it should act like the built-in Port ADT of Oz, but be represented using Cells.

-For this problem, don't worry about the improper uses of the stream argument to MyNewPort (see Problem 11 on page 11).
+For this problem, don't worry about catching or prohibiting improper uses of the stream argument to MyNewPort (see Problem 12 on page 14).
 Also for the moment, don't worry about potential race conditions when multiple threads are used.